-Legal Implications Of Remote Work Arrangements in Portugal and Czech
+Legal Implications of Remote Work in Portugal and Czech

 Ever since the pandemic started in 2020, the world has witnessed a massive change in the social and professional genres.
 It cast an evil shadow on our lives, and the governments in most countries have imposed restrictions and regulations on social gatherings.
 However, due to COVID-19 protocols, most of us had to cope with a massive work-culture paradigm shift.
 To grapple with the crisis, big and small companies have quickly shifted to the work-from-home format.